Michael (00:00)

 Caleb (13:15)

 Well, one of my projects in middle school too was I wanted to, I was trying to do creative things and so I made my first book and I wrote my first book.
-It was a prank book and many years later, I did nothing with it.
-Just sold like five copies to different family members and this was with a point and click digital camera, middle school, through and through humor.
+It was a prank book, and many years later, I did nothing with it.
+Just sold like five copies to different family members, and this was with a point-and-click digital camera, middle-school-through-and-through humor.
 It was after college I met someone in a bar, I sat next to him and he was a graphic designer.
 I was like, hey, do you want to design, do some of the designs for this?
 I was like, I want to just publish it exactly as is, terrible grammar, just to see.
-And for many years, it was like top two prank book on Amazon.
+And for many years, it was like the top two prank books on Amazon.
 It wasn't my best work.
-It was middle school work, but it was kind of a funny story that much later it performed fairly well and was selling like 500 to a thousand copies a year.
+It was middle school work, but it was kind of a funny story: much later, it performed fairly well and was selling like 500 to 1,000 copies a year.
 It was pretty funny.
 And it was literally just like a middle school book.
-I wrote it was pretty funny.
+I wrote that it was pretty funny.

 Michael (14:08)